 Private Rental Assistance (PRA) Non-Disclosure Policy

-The Department of Family and Community Services (FACS) Housing or a Social Housing Management Transfer community housing provider (SHMT CHP) may grant financial assistance to a client, through a range of Private Rental Assistance (PRA) products, to support them in maintaining a tenancy in the private rental market.
+The Department of Communities and Justice (DCJ) Housing or a Social Housing Management Transfer community housing provider (SHMT CHP) may grant financial assistance to a client, through a range of Private Rental Assistance (PRA) products, to support them in maintaining a tenancy in the private rental market.

 This financial assistance may be in the form of a subsidy, bond or brokerage funding.
 To access any of these private rental assistance products, households must meet the relevant eligibility criteria set for each option.
 For more information on these criteria see the Rent Choice Policy and the Private Rental Assistance Policy .

-Clients who receive financial assistance through a FACS or a SHMT CHP's private rental assistance product must advise FACS or a SHMT CHP of any changes to their household circumstances within 28 days of the change occurring.
+Clients who receive financial assistance through a DCJ or a SHMT CHP's private rental assistance product must advise DCJ or a SHMT CHP of any changes to their household circumstances within 28 days of the change occurring.
 They must do this even if they are in the Centrelink Income Confirmation Scheme.

 The intent of this policy is to: